dl805387/myKdrama/README.md

 \
 Go to the frontend folder to run the website on the browser\
 Make sure you are in the parent folder when you go to the frontend folder\
-If you need to go back a folder, use $ cd ..\
 $ cd frontend\
 $ npm start\
 \